Search icon

 Cotton

-To encourage responsible cotton production, we support the Better Cotton Initiative (BCI) in its important efforts to drive progress in the industry.
+To encourage responsible cotton production, we support the Better Cotton in its important efforts to drive progress in the industry.

-We work closely with the BCI, promoting their comprehensive sustainability standards, cooperating on local projects and purchasing increasing volumes of Better Cotton worldwide.
+We work closely with Better Cotton, promoting their comprehensive sustainability standards, cooperating on local projects and purchasing increasing volumes of Better Cotton worldwide.

 In Zambia and Burkina Faso, we partner with Cotton Made in Africa (CMiA).
 In Zambia, this includes training thousands of cotton farmers on agricultural best practice, helping them to improve their livelihoods while reducing their environmental impact.